Financial wellbeing in the East Midlands

 - our annual Talk Money Week campaign, which provides a platform to have a conversation about money between families and friends, at work, school or any other walk of life.

-Contact her on email@example.com to see what she can do for your business.
+Contact him on Paul.Rhodes@maps.org.uk to see what he can do for your business.